 Now, I have boundaries around my time, my schedule, my clients, my students, my phone, my inbox, and even my friends and family.
 My only regret is that I didn’t set them sooner.

 Related Post: Have You Set Business Boundaries?
 Why You Need to Be!!

 4 | I LEARNED TO SAY NO

 I’ve really come to LOVE the word NO. In fact, I say NO more than I say yes.
 I even say it to MYSELF.
-Because saying NO means I’m not wasting time on things I don’t really want to do.
-It means not overcommitting my schedule or overwhelming myself.
-It means not committing myself to things that really aren’t the best fit for me or my business or that don’t give me that jumpy, excited feeling in my stomach.
+Because saying NO means I’m not wasting time on things I don’t really want to be doing.
+It means I’m not overcommitting my schedule or overwhelming myself.
+It means I’m not committing myself to things that really aren’t the best fit for me or my business or that don’t give me that jumpy, excited feeling in my stomach.

 Pro Tip: NO is a full sentence.
 You don’t have to give a reason or an explanation.
 Just say no.